• Revenue Memo

 Recent moves: Meta is actively working toward rolling out full end-to-end encryption across Messenger by default.
 This move aims to better align Messenger with WhatsApp’s privacy standards and improve user trust amid growing global scrutiny of data privacy.

-The future
+The future of WhatsApp

 WhatsApp stands at a critical inflection point as it works to scale monetization initiatives without compromising the privacy-first brand it was built on.
 Several strategic moves and broader industry trends will shape how the platform evolves over the next decade.

-Long-run vision: WhatsApp aims to become the global backbone of private communication and commerce.
+Long-term vision: WhatsApp aims to become the global backbone of private communication and commerce.
 This includes integrating secure payments, customer service, and AI-driven commerce features within a unified, encrypted interface.

-There are several key milestones worth watching:
+There are several key milestones worth monitoring:

 • expansion of WhatsApp Pay into new international markets

-• Monetization of Channels through promoted posts and subscriptions
+• monetization of Channels through promoted posts and subscriptions

-• Rollout of AI-powered business tools, including auto-replies, lead capture, and virtual agents
+• rollout of AI-powered business tools, including auto-replies, lead capture, and virtual agents

-• Ongoing compliance with global regulations, including the EU’s Digital Markets Act
+• ongoing compliance with global regulations, including the EU’s Digital Markets Act

 If executed successfully, WhatsApp could move far beyond its origins as a simple chat app.
-It could emerge as one of the most important digital utilities in the world by combining scale, security, and monetization into a uniquely trusted platform.
+It could well emerge as one of the most important digital utilities in the world by combining scale, security, and monetization into a uniquely trusted platform.